rixx/ramble/ideas.md

 - [ ] You shouldn't cut off / repress / punish parts of yourself that are unhelpful, but you can eat them (aka reintegrate, but more violent/visceral).
 - [ ] This is how to enjoy things I like [twitter3]
+- [ ] Ich will einen dritten Orden
+- [ ] Okay, so.
+Liberal arts in the trad sense are the artes liberales, the (seven-ish) free arts.
+And the OPPOSITE (thanks, Josef Pieper) are the servile arts (okay, or mechanical arts, but who are you kidding).
+They are "servile", serving, twofold-ly (hey English, you're missing words): They were accessible to lower classes and stands, whereas lib arts were reserved for the privileged upper classes (and clergy, to some extent! cf arist/aquin), but they also serve a purpose, always, pretty directly.
+Architecture comes with a lot of abstract
+      concepts: You have to know about physics and chemistry and human nature – but you have a purpose.
+This was, for a long time, seen as inferior.
+More recently (you can tell it's a history buff writing when the 1850s are more recently) this has started to change.
+Industrial revolution, all that jazz.
+And now, with computers and silicon valley culture, we seem to look at flipped ____: more people see the immediately useful (HIGHLY DOUBT THAT, but that's popular belief) engineering studies as superior, whereas … oh the humanity.
+This comes with a cultural imperialism and rapid expansion that's not unlike the US american foreign policy: if you're the new kid on the block and become strong, you have the desire to shove your culture down everybody's throat.
+We're bringing freedom and democracy.
+We're making nerd culture mainstream.
+      So, consider: There are charming and wonderful things in mechanical arts/studies/tech, and exploring them playfully is artsy and fulfilling and wonderful and people who are inclined towards tech should do more of that, less of single page web applications. **AND** more appreciation for humanities (seriously, this word.), please.
+If you're into both, the synthesis can be delightful, and we should do more of that, too.
+So, yeah: declaring tech/mechanical arts as second-best was meh, but the counter culture would profit a lot from being less arrogant and obnoxious, please.